Respiratory system: Exceptional mammals

+Cetaceans

 Horses

 Horses are obligate nasal breathers which means that they are different from many other mammals because they do not have the option of breathing through their mouths and must take in air through their noses.
+A flap of tissue called the soft palate blocks off the pharynx from the mouth (oral cavity) of the horse, except when swallowing.
+This helps to prevent the horse from inhaling food, but does not allow use of the mouth to breathe when in respiratory distress, a horse can only breathe through its nostrils.

 Elephants

 The elephant is the only mammal known to have no pleural space.
-Rather, the parietal and visceral pleura are both composed of dense connective tissue and joined to each other via loose connective tissue.
-This lack of a pleural space, along with an unusually thick diaphragm, are thought to be evolutionary adaptations allowing the elephant to remain underwater for long periods of time while breathing through its trunk which emerges as a snorkel.
+Instead, the parietal and visceral pleura are both composed of dense connective tissue and joined to each other via loose connective tissue.
+This lack of a pleural space, along with an unusually thick diaphragm, are thought to be evolutionary adaptations allowing the elephant to remain underwater for long periods while breathing through its trunk which emerges as a snorkel.

 In the elephant the lungs are attached to the diaphragm and breathing relies mainly on the diaphragm rather than the expansion of the ribcage.

 Birds

 The respiratory system of birds differs significantly from that found in mammals.
 Firstly, they have rigid lungs which do not expand and contract during the breathing cycle.
 Instead an extensive system of air sacs (Fig. 15) distributed throughout their bodies act as the bellows drawing environmental air into the sacs, and expelling the spent air after it has passed through the lungs (Fig. 18).
 Birds also do not have diaphragms or pleural cavities.

 Bird lungs are smaller than those in mammals of comparable size, but the air sacs account for 15% of the total body volume, compared to the 7% devoted to the alveoli which act as the bellows in mammals.

 Inhalation and exhalation are brought about by alternately increasing and decreasing the volume of the entire thoraco-abdominal cavity (or coelom) using both their abdominal and costal muscles.
 During inhalation the muscles attached to the vertebral ribs (Fig. 17) contract angling them forwards and outwards.
 This pushes the sternal ribs, to which they are attached at almost right angles, downwards and forwards, taking the sternum (with its prominent keel) in the same direction (Fig. 17).
 This increases both the vertical and transverse diameters of thoracic portion of the trunk.
 The forward and downward movement of, particularly, the posterior end of the sternum pulls the abdominal wall downwards, increasing the volume of that region of the trunk as well.
 The increase in volume of the entire trunk cavity reduces the air pressure in all the thoraco-abdominal air sacs, causing them to fill with air as described below.